webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 See [Basic CSS selectors (MDN)](https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/Styling_basics/Basic_selectors) for examples of valid CSS selectors.

-### Additional Pages
+### Additional Scope

+To include more pages than what is selected by the crawl scope, you can specify scoping rules that will add those pages to the scope.

+#### Visit Any Linked Page

+When enabled, the crawler will follow any hyperlink that is on a page selected by the crawl scope.
+Links will only be followed one level deep (aka “one hop out”.)

+This can be useful for capturing links that lead outside the crawled website but should still be included in the archive for context.

+#### Custom List of Pages

-A list of page URLs outside of the _Crawl Scope_ to include in the crawl.
+A list of URLs of pages to crawl.

 ### Exclude Pages

-The exclusions table will instruct the crawler to ignore links it finds on pages where all or part of the link matches an exclusion found in the table.
-The table is only available in Page List crawls when _Include Any Linked Page_ is enabled.

-This can be useful for avoiding crawler traps — sites that may automatically generate pages such as calendars or filter options — or other pages that should not be crawled according to their URL.
+You can prevent the crawler from visiting parts of a website that you do not want to be archived by setting exclusion rules.
+Exclusion rules will be applied last, after crawl scope and additional scoping rules are applied.

+#### Use Robots.txt Disallow List

+When enabled, the crawler will check for a [Robots Exclusion Protocol](https://www.rfc-editor.org/rfc/rfc9309.html) file at `/robots.txt` for each host encountered during crawling and skip any pages that are disallowed by the rules found therein.

+#### Custom Exclusion Rules

+Exclusion rules instruct the crawler to ignores pages with URLs that match a specified pattern.
+Patterns can be written as plain text or a regular expression per selected _Exclusion Type_:

-#### Matches text
+##### Matches Text

-:   Will perform simple matching of entered text and exclude all URLs where matching text is found.

-    e.g: If `about` is entered, `example.com/aboutme/` will not be crawled.
+:   Text patterns will be matched against any part of the URL.
+For example, a text pattern of `chi` will apply to `https://en.wikipedia.org/wiki/Web_archiving` (<code>ar**chi**ving</code>) and `https://www.chicago.gov` (<code>**chi**cago</code>).

+    Text patterns are case-sensitive.
+For example, `web` will apply to `https://webrecorder.net` but not `https://en.wikipedia.org/wiki/Web_archiving` since `Web` is capitalized.

-#### Regex
+##### Regex

-:   Regular expressions (Regex) can also be used to perform more complex matching.
+:   Regular expressions (Regex) can be used to perform more complex matching.
+Regex patterns should be written in the JavaScript regular expression syntax without the enclosed slashes, as it would be passed to a [RegExp constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions#writing_a_regular_expression_pattern).

-    e.g: If `#!regex \babout\/?\b` is entered, `example.com/about/` will not be crawled however `example.com/aboutme/` will be crawled.
+    Example: If `#!regex \babout\/?\b` is entered, `example.com/about/` will not be crawled however `example.com/aboutme/` will be crawled.

 ## Crawl Limits